barton-willis/polylog/README.md

 0.2741556778080378663699490634254841514082 + 1.14941606409653637648270733876243611281im
 ~~~

  The file `tests.jl` has some tests of special values.
-Thesevtests make use of the standard Julia unit testing
+These tests make use of the standard Julia unit testing
 format.
 The file `polylog.jl` has some identity-based tests, but these tests are not (yet) in the form of Julia unit testing.
 So far, I have not attempted to build a Julia package.